-A new Institute of Coding launched this year as part of the government's Industrial Strategy.
-Pilot programmes in Leeds, Devon and Somerset, Lincolnshire, Stoke-on-Trent and the West Midlands will test how to reach out and support people with the cost of retraining.
+The Institute of Coding is part of the government's Industrial Strategy.
+Pilot programmes in Leeds, Devon and Somerset, Lincolnshire, Stoke-on-Trent and the West Midlands tested how to reach out and support people with the cost of retraining.
 Employers will have a tangible input to the curriculum, working with universities to develop specialist skills in areas where they are needed most.

 One Digital is a National Lottery-funded project aimed at helping people learn digital skills through local digital champions.
 It supports people with all kinds of skills, including helping them to get the skills needed for work.